dudeofawesome/planck-rgb-daughter/README.md

 # planck-rgb-daughter

-A daughter-board for the [OLKB Planck](https://olkb.com/planck) to add RGB key lighting
+Daughter-board to add RGB switch lighting to the [OLKB Planck Keyboard](https://olkb.com/planck)

 ## Libraries used
 - adafruit